 Eager to prevent your headaches before they start?
 These are the top five most effective and scientifically validated supplements:

-Magnesium.
+- Magnesium.
 Crucial for many cellular processes.
 When magnesium is deficient, a headache may result.
 Numerous studies show that patients taking magnesium supplements have significantly fewer migraine attacks, lose fewer days to pain, and can greatly reduce the amount of medication they take for migraines.
-Neurologist Alexander Mauskop, MD, director of the New York Headache Center, recommends daily doses of up to
+Neurologist Alexander Mauskop, MD, director of the New York Headache Center, recommends daily doses of up to 600 milligrams.
+(This mineral is one of the most critical nutrients in your diet.
+See “Magnesium: Your Body’s Spark Plug” for more.)

-Coenzyme Q10.
+- Coenzyme Q10.
 European researchers compared migraine sufferers treated with this antioxidant with a placebo group.
 After three months of treatment, half of the migraine patients had fewer attacks and less nausea than the control group.
 The recommended dose is 300 milligrams, three times a day.
+(Learn more at “CoQ10: The Miracle Molecule“.)

 Not every supplement will work for every patient, notes Mauskop.
 He recommends mixing these preventives for the best effect.
 Though the formula varies by patient, his favorite supplement cocktail tends to include 50 milligrams of feverfew, 200 milligrams of riboflavin, 150 milligrams of coenzyme Q10 and 200 milligrams of magnesium, taken twice a day with food.
 As with any treatment regimen, you should consult with your healthcare provider before proceeding.